 Interesting Fact: Dawn has been a volunteer at the thrift shop in her hometown for over ten years, and loves anything to do with nature, the ocean, and listening to big band music.

-“I am thrilled to have joined the Friends of Heublein Tower board.
-I grew up hiking Talcott Mountain and enjoy the trails to this day.
-Over the last decade, I have admired incredible Tower improvements due to the dedication and efforts of this board.
+“I grew up hiking Talcott Mountain and visiting the tower.
+I have seen the tower in various stages through the years from neglect to restoration.
+Over the last decade, I have admired the incredible Tower improvements due to the dedication and efforts of this board.
 I’m honored to be able to serve alongside them and continue the mission of fully restoring this iconic landmark.”

-Laura’s other volunteer activities include Achilles International, where she serves on the Advisory board for the Connecticut Chapter and as a running guide for their disabled athletes.
-Laura also serves on the Board of Governors at The Westover School, an independent all-girls school in Middlebury, CT, and she is an active reader volunteer for CRIS Radio that serves CT’s blind community.
+Laura’s other volunteer activities include Achilles International, where she serves as on the Connecticut Advisory Board and as a running guide for their disabled athletes.
+Laura is a volunteer reader at C.R.I.S.
+Radio.
+And, she serves on the Board of Governors at The Westover School, an independent all-girls school in Middlebury, Ct.

-Her interests include hiking, cycling, stand-up paddle boarding, and reading.
-Laura and her husband, Erik, reside in Simsbury.
-They are parents of two great kids, Austin & Callie-Marie.
+Her interests include hiking, cycling, kayaking, and reading.
+Laura & her husband, Erik, reside in Simsbury, currently as empty nesters with their two kids off at college!

 Frank and Carol were both born and raised in CT, Frank in Bloomfield and Carol in Hartford and Avon.
 Both of their families go back several generations in the Greater Hartford area.
 Frank retired as general manager of MacDonald's Garage in Avon and Carol is still working part time as an interior designer and is president of The Detricks Interiors, Inc.